abhinav4848/Obsidian-Medicine/copd- acute exacerbation.md

 - Patients can be hypoxic, some may have acute confusion

 ---
-# Management
+# Primary Care Management
-## Oxygen
-24% - 28% Oxygen (not 100%) using "venturi face mask"
-Maintain O2 saturation between 88-92% if retaining.

 ## Salbutamol
 Nebulized [[asthma- drugs|salbutamol]] (with ipratropium bromide).
 ## Steroids
 Prednisolone 30 mg stat. (or 100 mg IV hydrocortisone)
 	Prednisolone should be continued as 30 mg OD for 5 days.
 ## Antibiotics
-If purulent sputum, fever, high CRP, signs of Pneumonia -> give Antibiotics (see Nice [NG114](https://www.nice.org.uk/guidance/ng114)).
+If purulent sputum, fever, high CRP, signs of [[Pneumonia]] -> give Antibiotics (see Nice [NG114](https://www.nice.org.uk/guidance/ng114)).
+- Choose between: amoxicillin / clarithromycin / doxycycline. #abx
+- Even though it's common practice to give abx in exacerbation, NICE does not support it.
-- While those with Mod or Severe COPD have a higher risk of exacerbation, only give abx is symptom of infection as exacerbation can happen without infection.
+- While those with Mod or Severe COPD have a higher risk of exacerbation, only give abx if there is symptom of infection.
+Exacerbation can happen without infection.

 Still no response? -> IV aminophylline.